Destiny 2: Shadowkeep: Season of Arrivals

 More and more Pyramids appear in the affected planets.
 Zavala, believing that the Guardians must take this matter into their own hands, instructs the Guardian to travel to the invaded planets and meet up with their allies, convincing them to evacuate.
 The Guardian proceeds to help out Deputy Commander Sloane, Asher Mir, Brother Vance, and Ana Bray in making preparations for the exodus.
 Several weeks later, the Guardian contacts the allies once more to gather them at the Tower.
-Ana agrees to join them back on Earth after storing Rasputin's core into an special engram, but the others refuse to leave: Sloane wants to go down fighting, Asher is interested in learning more about the Darkness and takes refuge inside Io's Pyramidion, while Vance evacuates into the Infinite Forest anticipating to meet Osiris again.
+Ana agrees to join them back on Earth after storing Rasputin's core into a special engram, but the others refuse to leave: Sloane wants to go down fighting, Asher is interested in learning more about the Darkness and takes refuge inside Io's Pyramidion, while Vance evacuates into the Infinite Forest anticipating to meet Osiris again.

 Sometime later, the Guardian returns to the Cradle on Io to help Eris decipher one last message from the Darkness.
 Upon being teleported to Savathûn's throne world, however, they are greeted by Nokris, the estranged son of Oryx and the former Herald of Xol who had fled into the Ascendant Plane after his defeat and allied with Savathûn as her supplicant.
 The Guardian defeats Nokris permanently and Eris prepares to transport the Guardian back to the Tree of Silver Wings.
 However, the Darkness possesses Ghost once again and teleports the Guardian to a shrine with a statue of a Pyramid ship, surrounded by effigies of Guardians, Cabal, Fallen, and Hive.
 The Darkness, through Ghost, once again taunts the Guardian, declaring that an "ancient power" is awaiting them on Jupiter's moon Europa.

 At the conclusion of the season, the Guardian returns to the Last City in response to a disturbance coming from the Traveler.
 They make their way through the city's streets to get a better view, where they witness the Traveler healing itself of its wounds (incurred during The Red War three years prior) in response to the Darkness' presence.
 Soon, multiple Guardians are shown gathering in the commercial district of the Last City to witness the phenomenon.
 Eris then contacts the Guardian, commenting that the Traveler healing itself would not result in the end of the conflict between the Light and the Darkness, but escalate it.
 The Darkness soon consumes Io, Titan, Mercury, and Mars, as a fully healed Traveler unleashes a wave of Light to push it back.

 The events of Destiny 2: Beyond Light follow.